Stoyots/Guitar_Zero/README.md

 Guitar Zero was developed by a team of three enthusiastic developers over a period of 8 days.
 Together, we embarked on this coding adventure, learning and growing as we brought our ideas to life.

+## Improvements

+the game still needs improvements.
+Many features were discussed by the team during the making of this game.
+- in the current state, the game needs to be rebooted to replay. we could fix this probleme
+- track choice : make more songs available for the player
+- high score tracker for each song : get some competition going between players many more improvements could still be made on this game

 ## Let's Rock!

 Grab your guitar and dive into the world of Guitar Zero!
 Whether you're a complete beginner or an aspiring coder, this project is a great way to kickstart your journey into game development.
 Let the music guide you as you strum your way through this fun and educational experience. 🤘🎶